ginschel/stoicumipsum/README.md

 ```
 python3 stoicumipsum.py
 ```
+If you want a particular number of words, use -w as an argument and your prefered word count:
+'''
+python3 stoicumipsum.py -w 4
+'''
+This would give you four words.
+For instance:
+'''
+Eaedem sunt mundi vicissitudines
+'''
 If you want a particular line then you should write it as an argument:
 ```
 python3 stoicumipsum.py 3